-In summary, we have met and exceeded all our goals and targets in 2022 by coming up with new ways to share our information.
+In summary, we have met and exceeded all our goals and targets in 2023 including reintroducing events that had been halted due to the pandemic.
 We were able to educate and integrate with public awareness of sustainability by engaging the campus community in the Spring Tree Planting Event.
-We added a service-learning Tree Campus Higher Education BioBlitz for our Fall event.
 We continue to create a model tree care environment for education and research thru our SIU Forestry Program QR coding Project.
 The QR codes, when scanned by a smart phone with a code scanning application, link to a dedicated website that tells the user about the tree.
-In 2022, we continued to improve on the 2019 Arboretum initiative where we initially formed an Arboretum Advisory Committee and earned our campus the first Level II ArbNet Arboretum accreditation becoming the highest accredited University in Illinois.
+In 2023, we continued to improve on the 2019 Arboretum initiative where we initially formed an Arboretum Advisory Committee and earned our campus the first Level II ArbNet Arboretum accreditation becoming the highest accredited University in Illinois.
+In 2023, we earned arboretum reaccreditation through June 2028.
 This addition is educational for our students as well as members of our community.
 In 2019, we created an interactive website for the arboretum: https://arboretum.siu.edu/ that continues to be maintained and updated.
 The 2020 expansion included working with the Foundation at the University to create a year-round website donation page for donors to contribute to the expansion of our Tree Campus Higher Education and Arboretum growth initiatives.
 We have been a part of the Annual Day of Giving since 2021, raising funds for improvements to the Arboretum.
 We maintain and update the campus tree inventory, as trees are planted and removed, that highlights approximately 5,300 trees on campus.
 We utilize Tree Keeper, which is an internal proprietary management tool as we communicate our Tree Care Plan to the community through our Arbor Day tree planting and Service-Learning Projects.
-In addition, we promote our events on our Sustainability website:

-https://sustainability.siu.edu/about/history/treecampushighereducation.php a page we added to our website in 2017.
+In addition, we promote our events on our Sustainability website: Tree Campus Higher Education | Sustainability | SIU a page we added to our website in 2017.
 Furthermore, we maintain and balance tree biodiversity by consulting with faculty and staff from our Forestry and Plant Biology Departments.